At least 8 people shot, 2 of them killed at Virginia Beach Oceanfront

-VIRGINIA BEACH, Va. — Virginia Beach police officers responded to reports about a shooting at the Oceanfront Friday night.
+VIRGINIA BEACH, Va. — Virginia Beach Police confirmed that two people died and at least eight were shot in separate Oceanfront shootings that happened close together Friday night.

+The same evening, a police officer was hit by a car and hospitalized, and several people were arrested.

+Police are still working to determine how everything is, or is not, connected.

 The first calls about the incident came in just after 11:20 p.m.